 On behalf of all of us at the School who wake up each day thinking about enriching lives through art, I invite you to take the opportunity to experience Arrowmont.
 Welcome to this creative community.
 Join us in this special place.

-The Artist Outfitters Store, galleries, resource center, and offices are available during these hours.
-During the Spring, Summer and Fall workshop programs, the School is open seven days per week, including all operational areas and extended studio hours.
+The Supply Store, galleries, resource center, and offices are available during these hours.
+During the National Workshop sessions, the School is open seven days per week, including all operational areas and extended studio hours.
 The galleries, resource center and the book/supply store are also open extended hours during winter community classes.